-Action to be taken when a child discloses abuse
+Action to be taken when a disclosure is made

-- Remain calm. - Reassure the child they have done the right thing in telling you. - Listen carefully to what is said. - Keep a record of exactly what was said (Who?
+- Remain calm. - Reassure the person they have done the right thing in telling you. - Listen carefully to what is said. - Keep a record of exactly what was said (Who?
 When?
 Where?
-What happened?). - Do not promise to keep the information a secret. - Keep questions to a minimum and only ask open questions or clarifying questions. - Allow the child to continue talking, not asking them to wait until someone else is present. - Do not ask leading questions such as "Was it who hurt you?" or "Did they touch your bottom."
-Explain to them the next steps and who you will need to tell. - Do not confront the alleged abuser. - If the alleged abuser is a parent, do not immediately tell the parent about the child's disclosure.
+What happened?). - Do not promise to keep the information a secret. - Keep questions to a minimum and only ask open questions or clarifying questions. - Allow the person to continue talking, not asking them to wait until someone else is present. - Do not ask leading questions. - Explain to them the next steps and who you will need to tell. - Do not confront the alleged abuser. - If the alleged abuser is a parent, do not immediately tell the parent about the child's disclosure.
 Seek advice from the safeguarding officer, police or Children's Social Care first. - Seek advice from a member of the Cambridge United Safeguarding Team, or if not available from the NSPCC 24 helpline, follow their advice and then report your action as soon as possible to a member of the Cambridge United Safeguarding Team.